adoganis/3d_roi_tuft_segmenter/README.md

-This is a FIJI plugin to automatically segment 3D ROIs of OIR blood vessel tufting in MicroCT stacks via ilastik
+A FIJI plugin to automatically segment 3D ROIs of OIR blood vessel tufting in MicroCT stacks via ilastik
 =====
 It is based on [ImageJ's Example Command](https://github.com/imagej/example-imagej-command).